ladderlogix/MicroBit-A-B-Key-mapped/README.md

 # MicroBit-A-B-Key-mapped
 This is my program to map the a and b buttons on the microbit to keys on your keyboard.
+I will evently get around to fixing this

 # Mappings - Arrow